Nashat Akram: Dalian Aerbin

 On 11 February 2014, Nashat free transferred from Al-Shorta to the Chinese Super League, signing a 2-years contract with Dalian Aerbin.
 He made his debut with this team on 22 March against Henan Jianye in the Chinese Super League, playing the first half and being substituted in the 53 minute for Sun Bo.
 His debut match ended in a 2–2 draw between the two teams.
 Nashat played three matches with this team and then he stopped due to injury.
 Because of Injuries and Nashat failing to adjusting to the lifestyle in China he terminated his contract, but the matter was acrimonious and resulted in a case before the Court of Arbitration for Sport (CAS 2015/A/4039) which he lost and he was ordered to pay compensation to the Chinese club.
 He returned to Al Shorta.

 Al-Shorta

 On 17 August 2014, Nashat re-signed for Al-Shorta after his unsuccessful spell in China.
 The news of his arrival at the club excited supporters who hoped that he could replicate the form he showed in the 2012–13 season and help the club to win the league title again.
-However, after just two games at the club, Nashat left the club due to Ayad Bunyan (Nashat's father-in-law) being voted out from his position as president of the club.
+However, after just two games at the club, Nashat left the club after a vote of no confidence was passed against the club's president Ayad Bunyan (Nashat's father-in-law).
 He became a free agent and said that he would only play for Al-Shorta if Ayad Bunyan was the president.